 |Ethernet transfer type|

 |Protocol data type|

-- the FINS nodes are connected through several IP layers
+- if the FINS nodes are connected through several IP layers

-- the connection quality is poor (for example for wireless LAN)
+- if the connection quality is poor (for example for wireless LAN)

-- the FINS nodes are connected to the same Ethernet segment (FINS UDP provides higher bandwidth)
+- if the FINS nodes are connected to the same Ethernet segment (FINS UDP provides higher bandwidth)

-- the remote device does not support FINS/TCP
+- if the remote device does not support FINS/TCP

 |Source Node||Number of PROMOTIC application node (PC identifier) in the FINS network.
 The preset value is 253.
 If using FINS TCP or entering the value 0 then the PLC assigns the value automatically.|

 |Source Unit||Formal number of the PC program (PROMOTIC).
 Typical value is 0.|